ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     ```
     {: codeblock}

+`minimum_compatible_version` (optional)
+:   A semver value that indicates the earliest version that is compatible with the current version.
+If no earlier versions are compatible with the current version, specify the current version value in this field.
+By default, the current version is compatible with all earlier versions.

 `terraform_version`
 :   The Hashicorp Terraform runtime version that is needed to validate and install the version.
 Setting this value in the manifest overrides what is specified in the source code.